nataliebock/Bock-Data-Science-Portfolio/MLUnsupervisedApp/README.md

 - ***Note:*** Graphviz must also be Conda installed in Visual Studio code.
 For installation instructions, click [here](https://anaconda.org/conda-forge/python-graphviz)

 **Versions**
+Below are the listed versions of the packages and libraries used in this app:
 ````
 graphviz==0.20.3
 matplotlib==3.10.1